Feminist Research Seminar

 Drawing from applications from across the country, these annual seminars will occur in the spring and summer (April - August).
 They offer feminist scholars a unique opportunity to work together, uninterrupted, in an intimate and supportive setting for several days.
 IRWG Feminist Research Seminars are also designed to encourage connections for future collaboration among participants.

 The effectiveness of the IRWG Feminist Research Seminars derives from their attention to process.
 They are expressly designed to give the seminar organizers maximum flexibility in inviting other participants and crafting how they will spend their time.
 Organizers may have asked that participants circulate materials prior to the conference, or ask that some participants make short presentations to get discussions started; the content of the seminar is up to the organizers to achieve the most useful format for participants.
 The structure, however, builds in and privileges informal exchange among participants; these are not gatherings for passive presentation and reception.

 One expectation is that participants will be able to spend the full 2.5 days and 3 evenings at the seminar.

 While formats may vary, depending on the needs of the organizer(s) and participants, the main focus of the conference should be research problems with which the participants are grappling.
 Research concerns may be practical, substantive or more personal.
 They may be broad or narrow.

 Funding is available for all seminar expenses, including, transportation (also to and from airport), meals, and lodging.
 Organizers will determine seminar participants.

 Junior and senior tenure-track faculty from the University of Michigan and other institutions are eligible to apply to be seminar organizers.

 To apply to be an organizer, you'll complete an online application via our InfoReady Portal once the call for proposals is open.
-You will also need to attach a single PDF file with the following information:
+You will also need to include the following information: